 There was an odd, almost indescribable sense of there being no vacuum anymore, around my body; no place where air met skin.
 I disappeared.

 My mind was short-circuited and speech impossible.
-It wasn't just that my mouth wouldn't move; even if I could have shaken off the paralysis, I didn't know words to say.
+It wasn't just that my mouth wouldn't move; even if I could have shaken off the paralysis, I didn't know words

 It was over.